eosnetworkfoundation/docs/docs/99_exclude/10_system-setup/10_installation-guides.md

 link_text: Installation Guides
 ---

-The `EOSIO platform` can be installed using binary files released by Block.one or you can get the open source code and build the binary files locally.
+The `Antelope platform` can be installed using binary files released by Block.one or you can get the open source code and build the binary files locally.
 This section provides installation instructions using binary files.

 [[info]]
-| If you are new to EOSIO, we recommended you install the [EOSIO Prebuilt Binaries.](https://developers.eos.io/manuals/eos/v2.2/install/install-prebuilt-binaries)
+| If you are new to EOSIO, we recommended you install the [Antelope Prebuilt Binaries.](https://developers.eos.io/manuals/eos/v2.2/install/install-prebuilt-binaries)

 ### Installing Nodeos, Cleos and Keosd